Loops on schemes and the algebraic fundamental group: Interval schemes

 In algebraic topology, the \emph{standard interval} $I=[0,1]$ plays a central role.
 From our perspective, the following are the crucial properties: \begin{enumerate} \item The topological space $I$ is connected and quasi-compact. \item There are two distinguished points $0,1\in I$. \item The universal covering $\tilde{I}\ra I$ is a homeomorphism. \item The interval $I$ is one-dimensional. \end{enumerate}

 In this section we introduce a class of schemes with analogous properties.
-We fix a separably closed field $K$.
+Fix a separably closed field $K$.

-\begin{definition} \mylabel{interval scheme} An \emph{interval scheme with $K$-valued endpoints} is a triple $(I,a_0,a_1)$, where $I$ is a reduced, connected, affine, and one-dimensional scheme such that $H^1(I,S_r)=\{*\}$ for all $r\geq 0$, and $a_i:\Spec(K)\ra X$ are two closed embeddings. \end{definition}
+\begin{definition} \mylabel{interval scheme} An \emph{interval scheme with $K$-valued endpoints} is a triple $(I,a_0,a_1)$, where $I$ is a reduced, connected, simply connected, affine, and one-dimensional scheme and $a_i:\Spec(K)\ra X$ are two closed embeddings. \end{definition}

-By Proposition \ref{prop:split2} the vanishing of the non-abelian cohomology groups means that each finite \'etale covering of $I$ is trivial.
 The point $a_0$ is called the \emph{left endpoint}, whereas $a_1$ is the \emph{right endpoint}.
 By abuse of notation, we usually write $I$ for the interval scheme $(I,a_0,a_1)$.
-Note that interval schemes are very often non-noetherian.
+The simplest example of an interval scheme is $I=\AA^1_k$ where $k$ is an algebraically closed field of characteristic zero, and the end points are the rational points $a_0=0$ and $a_1=1$.
+However, if $k$ is not algebraically closed or of positive characteristic, this will not be an interval scheme.
+In fact, interval schemes are very often non-noetherian.
 The following gives the most basic class of interval schemes:

 \begin{proposition} \mylabel{separably closed} Let $A$ be a one-dimensional integral ring that is normal and whose field of fractions $F=\Frac(A)$ is separably closed, and suppose there are two surjections $\varphi_i:A\ra K$.
 Then $I=\Spec(A)$ becomes an interval scheme, where the endpoints $a_i $ correspond to the homomorphisms $\varphi_i$. \end{proposition}